Thermostats without conjugate points: Introduction

-\textit{Question.} Is there a thermostat on a surface of genus at least two which admits a dominated splitting and is not Anosov?
+\textit{Question.} Is there a projectively Anosov thermostat on a surface of genus at least two which is not Anosov?

-Next, we suspect that the assumption $\kappa_0\leq 0$ is not required in Corollary \ref{cor:collapse}, and hence the weaker conjecture \emph{does} extend to the setting of magnetic systems on surfaces.
-Provided the function $\lambda$ is sufficiently nice (i.e., if the Ma\~{n}\'{e} critical value is less than $1/2$), one can use Theorem \ref{theorem:hopf} and \cite[Theorem D and Proposition 5.4]{burnspaternain} to deduce the result.
+Next, we suspect that the assumption $\kappa_0\leq 0$ is not required in Corollary \ref{cor:collapse}, and hence, the conjecture of Freire and Mañé \emph{does} extend to the setting of magnetic systems on surfaces.
+Provided the function $\lambda$ is sufficiently nice (that is, if the Mañé critical value is less than $1/2$), one can use Theorem \ref{theorem:hopf} and \cite[Theorem D, Proposition 5.4]{burns02} to deduce the result.
 It is not immediately obvious how to show that $\kappa_0 = 0$ if one only assumes that the topological entropy is zero and the genus of $M$ is at least two.

 { \textit{Question.}} Let $(M,g,\lambda)$ be a magnetic system without conjugate points.
 Does $G_s^* = G_u^*$ everywhere imply $\kappa_0 = 0$?